Inklingo

 pésimoB1

-This word strongly emphasizes how extremely unpleasant or of very poor quality something is, often used for service or food.
+Use this to strongly emphasize how extremely unpleasant or of very poor quality something is.

 aterrador🔊B2